alexis-jacq/numpy_ARS/README.md

 I am definitly impressed by the simplicity and the performance of this algorithm.
 I did not parallelize computations, hence it could be quite less effective than authors' version (https://github.com/modestyachts/ARS).

-But my code should be easyer to handle.
+But this version should be easyer to handle.

 ## Quick results: